Official symbols and emblems

 Before cattle and sheep farming in Australia, they ate a range of small mammals that lived in the soft ground cover, as well as other birds and reptiles.

-Agriculture and fire has destroyed much of the ground cover, so introduced species like rabbits have become a large part of their diet.
+Agriculture and fire have destroyed much of the ground cover, so introduced species like rabbits have become a large part of their diet.
 It is thought the eagle also hunts kangaroos that gather around watering holes.

 Eagles form long-lasting pairs who defend their nesting and breeding territory against intruders.
 They nest in the high trees and build large platform nests that can be reused from year to year.